himkak/notes/AlgoDS/Readme.md

 ## Identify the Algorithm

-is the data sorted :
+- is the data sorted :
-	If u need to find 1 element in a range
+	-- If u need to find 1 element in a range
-		Binary Search
+		--- Binary Search
-	If u need to find a set of elements that fulfill certain constraints Tow pointer
+	-- If u need to find a set of elements that fulfill certain constraints
+		--- Binary search / Tow pointer

-you want to search something
+- you want to search something
-	use hashmap
+	-- use set
-you want to do operation on no of occurences of words
+- you want to do operation on no of occurences of words
-	hashMap
+	- hashMap

-you want to find the min/max
+- you want to find the min/max
-Find an element closest in value to x in O(log n)
+- Find an element closest in value to x in O(log n)
-	heap
+	-- heap

-Iterating through the element in sorted order
+- Iterating through the element in sorted order
-	tree
+	-- tree

+- When ever we need to process nodes in some order, think of Queue & Stacks -- Queue : shortest path, BFS

+- Range minimum queries in O(1) time
+	-- Sparse Table

 </details>